 The Bible readings are usually read by members of the congregation on a rota basis.
 If you start coming to our church regularly and would like to be added to the rota, then speak to a steward and they can put you in touch with the person who currently arranges the rota.

-There are usually copies of the Bible in the little shelves at the back of the benches and chairs.
 You can use these to read along.
 But note that readers will sometimes read from a different version of the Bible, so the words may not always be exactly the same.
 The right-hand column of the hymn boards shows the page numbers for the Bible readings and indicates whether they are in the Old Testament (OT) part at the front of the Bible or the New Testament (NT) part towards the back of the Bible.

 Sermon